latest nhpb_banner 1__compressed2

 Another similar service is Tools for School.
 This program focuses on offering school supplies for children in kindergarten through 12th grade.
 This service relies heavily on donations and contributions from the community, and all availability of supplies depends on the donations and contributions that are received from the community, including churches, local businesses, and private individuals.

 Winter attire is offered from Coats for Kids.
 It opens for enrollment in the fall.
-Some new coats may be provided, but most of the items will be gently used.
+Some new winter coats may be provided, but most of the items will be gently used.
 As with many programs, this is open for children from low income families.
-(920) 497-7053

 An extensive array of Christmas, Thanksgiving, and Holiday programs are made available too.
 Enrollment period starts in the fall, and qualified children in Green Bay will receive a couple toys, book, food baskets, and other support.
-Telephone number is (920) 497-7053, and call for information on various holiday programs.
+Call for information on various holiday programs.

 Food baskets are offered around the holidays to seniors and individuals without children.
 The individuals are also eligible for free food baskets or perishable items for Christmas.
 The food baskets may contain pasta or potatoes, meat, bread/rolls, milk, canned goods, and other items needed in order to make a healthy holiday meal.